Editorial Style Guide

 résumé

 reverend and honorable—“The abbreviations Rev. and Hon. are traditionally used before a full name when the does not precede the title.
 With the, such titles should be spelled out.”
-(17) The title is dropped on second reference: the Reverend Martin Luther King Jr., Rev. Martin Luther King Jr., King; the Honorable Nancy Pelosi, Hon.
-Nancy Pelosi, Pelosi.
+(17) The title is dropped on second reference: the Reverend Martin Luther King Jr., Rev. Martin Luther King Jr., King; the Honorable Charles E. Schumer, Hon.
+Charles E. Schumer, Schumer.

 role-play (v.)